SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 ## Procedure

-A number of circuits were built and capacitors measured using a voltage and amperage probe with Logger Pro.
+A number of circuits were built, with the same structure but differing resistances and capacitances.
+The voltage across the capacitor and the current through the circuit were measured over time using a voltage and amperage probe with Logger Pro.
 The raw data can be found [on Canvas](https://nuevaschool.instructure.com/courses/2851/assignments/52558).
 Desmos was used to manually fit curves to the data, using a modified version of the model with $t$ and $t_0$ variables to truncate scrap data:
 $$
 V_{cap} = V_{bat}\left(1-e^{-\frac{t - t_0}{\tau}}\right)
 $$